Cowichan Winter Cocktail Recipes

 Staying in this year?
 You can still #SupportLocal with these incredible festive cocktail recipes using award-winning Cowichan ingredients!

-The holiday season looks a little different this year, and while we may not be able to gather together, we can still help support our many incredible local businesses in Cowichan and bring the flavours of the region home with us.
+The holiday season looks a little different this year, we can still help support our many incredible local businesses in Cowichan and bring the flavours of the region home with us.

 We compiled a list of some new releases and yummy festive cocktail recipes using mixes and ingredients from local Cowichan beverage producers that are sure to put you in the spirit and feel good about supporting local this season!

 Mulled Wine Packs & Wine Shop from Rocky Creek Winery